lostineverland/exploring-spark/README.md

 Once there's a solution established for  `how to create the table`, this could take shape (though it can also inform/influence the former).

+Because this is timeseries data, it is relevant to consider partitioning the data based on a time interval.
+For this particular exercise a daily partition is relevant, thus it would be worth adding an additional column for day, which could be used to specify the partitioning.

 #### 3 Query

 The table rows shall be keyed by the combination of `user_id` & `domain_name`.